Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 Wang et al. \cite{wang2023dire} propose a novel image representation called DIffusion Reconstruction Error (DIRE) based on their hypothesis that images produced by diffusion processes can be reconstructed more accurately by a pre-trained diffusion model compared to real images.
 DIRE measures the error between an input image and its reconstruction by a pre-trained diffusion model.
 The computation process of DIRE can be simply concluded as follows: the input image $\x_0$ is first gradually inverted into a noise image $\x_T$ by DDIM inversion~\cite{song2020denoising} and then is denoised step by step until getting a reconstruction $\x_0'$.
 DIRE is the residual image obtained from $\x_0$ and $\x_0'$, which can be used to differentiate real or generated images.

 Though Wang et al.~\cite{wang2023dire} indeed leverages some deterministic aspects, their approach (\ie, DIRE) primarily targets the reconstruction at the initial time step $\x_0$.
 This method potentially overlooks the rich information present in the intermediate stages of the diffusion and reverse diffusion processes.
 Ma et al.~\cite{ma2023exposing} exploits these intermediate steps later.
-They design Stepwise Error for Diffusion-generated Image Detection (SeDID), particularly focusing on the errors between reverse and denoise samples at specific time steps during the generation process.
+They design Stepwise Error for Diffusion generated Image Detection (SeDID), particularly focusing on the errors between reverse and denoise samples at specific time steps during the generation process.
+Luo et al.~\cite{Luo_2024_CVPR} further improve efficiency and effectiveness with LaRE², a Latent REconstruction error-guided feature REfinement method.
+Instead of full inversion, LaRE² computes reconstruction error via single step denoising in the latent space, making it over 8× faster than multi-step approaches like DIRE \cite{wang2023dire}.

+Rajan et al.~\cite{rajan2025aligned} focus on improving fingerprint-based detection by aligning real and fake images more precisely.
+Instead of generating fake images through the standard denoising pipeline, they reconstruct real images using only the LDM’s autoencoder, capturing artifacts introduced by the decoder while maintaining alignment in resolution, semantics, and format.
+This allows the detector to focus specifically on decoder induced fingerprints, avoiding spurious correlations.
+Brokman et al.~\cite{brokman2025manifold} present a theoretically grounded zero-shot detection method that leverages the score function of pre-trained diffusion models to quantify biases in generated images.
+Their method defines geometric criteria, curvature and gradient magnitude, on the implicit probability manifold learned by the model.
+These quantities, when computed over local perturbations of a given image, serve as indicators of whether the image is fake or real.